 1. Initiate the migration-architect part:

 The migration architect is a system architect role where an individual is accountable for planning and accomplishing all the migration aspects.
-They define the refactoring needed for a successful migration, curating strategies for migrating data, and determining the requirements of cloud solutions.
+They define the refactoring needed for a successful migration, curate strategies for migrating data, and determine the requirements of cloud solutions.
 It also fixes the priorities of migration alongside production switchover technicalities.
-When handling large migration projects, it is crucial to have a designated migration architect who can handle all aspects of migration who can finally contribute to the success of project without glitches.
+When handling large migration projects, it is crucial to have a designated architect who can handle all aspects of migration and contribute to the project’s success without glitches.

 2. Select the cloud integration level:

-It is crucial to choose between a shallow or deep integration.
-In the case of shallow cloud integration, the on-premises applications are moved to the cloud.
-It is also known as lift and shift as there are no or restricted changes to the cloud servers for running the application.
-During deep cloud integration, the applications are modified for utilizing the critical cloud capabilities, thus enabling the usage of serverless computing capabilities such as AWS Lambda or it might also involve using cloud-specific dats store such as DynamoDB and Amazon S3.
+It is crucial to choose between shallow or deep integration.
+In the case of shallow cloud integration, the on-premises applications are moved to the Cloud.
+It is also known as lift and shift, as there are no restricted changes to the cloud servers for running the application.
+During deep cloud integration, the applications are modified for utilizing the critical cloud capabilities, thus enabling the usage of serverless computing capabilities such as AWS Lambda, or it might also involve using cloud-specific data stores such as DynamoDB and Amazon S3.

 3. Deciding between single or multi-cloud